Other News // 23rd November 2021

-Prospective volunteers have until Wednesday 8 December to apply to join our very first cohort.
-Interviews will take place on Tuesday 14 and Wednesday 15 December.
+Prospective volunteers have a new extended deadline of 12pm Thursday 6 January to apply to join our very first cohort.
+Interviews will take place on Thursday 13 and Friday 14 January.

 Referrals into the Peer Buddy service will open at the end of January 2022.